 - Cotton balls – Cotton is a good dubbing material, especially for building bulk on flies.
 I’ll sometimes build an underbody of cotton, and dub the “real” dubbing over top of it on bulky nymphs or streamers.

-- Clear nail polish – I use $0.99 bottles of clear nail polish for any application that calls for heat cement.
+- Clear nail polish – I use $0.99 bottles of clear nail polish for any application that calls for fly tying cement.
 It’s much cheaper, and has served me extremely well.
 A good trick is you can thicken nail polish and head cement by leaving it uncovered on a table for a day or two.
 The liquid will start to evaporate and leave the thicker stuff behind.

 - Coloured nail polish – I buy this stuff mostly to paint jig heads, but I will use to to colour the head of a fly, or perhaps put eyes on a streamer.